 - CGI upload scripts (via a ModSecurity hook)

-- Any other web script type that utilizes the HTML
+- Any other web script type that utilises the HTML form ENCTYPE multipart/form-data (via a ModSecurity hook)

 - Pure-ftpd uploads